jochu/swank-clojure/README.md

 and the author can often be contacted in #clojure on Freenode.
 Contributions are preferred as either Github pull requests or using "git format-patch".

+## Installing from Source

+    $ git clone git://github.com/technomancy/slime.git
+    $ git clone git://github.com/technomancy/clojure-mode.el

+Open slime/slime.el, slime/contrib/slime-repl.el,
+clojure-mode/clojure-mode.el, and src/emacs/swank-clojure.el and hit
+M-x package-install-from-buffer in each.
+You will get compiler warnings, but they should not be fatal.

 ## License